jindai1783/JS_Selection_Engine/README.md

 **DRY principle:** every piece of knowledge must have a single, unambiguous, authoritative representation within a system.
 The functions are at their minimum.

 **KISS principle:** most systems work best if they are kept simple rather than made complicated.
-The most easy-to-read syntax is used.
+I have only chosen the  most easy-to-read syntax.

 **YAGNI principle:** a programmer should not add functionality until deemed necessary.
 The code is designed to pass the test and no more.